 Guide Dog Class Lecture: Working on Platforms

 Train stations can be above ground or underground.
 A subway or train platform is a raised walkway that allows passengers to enter on the same level as the car.
 This means that the raised platform can be several feet above the ground level of the tracks.
-Some platforms have a two foot wide strip with textured bumps (also called truncated domes) that are designed to alert pedestrians that they are near the edge.
-However, these domes are often worn down or difficult to detect while walking.
+Some platforms have a wide strip with textured bumps (also called truncated domes) that are designed to alert pedestrians that they are near the edge of the platform.
+Over time these domes can wear down becoming difficult to detect while walking.

 There are Two Types of Platforms